-Find the Schrader valve on your fuel rail and relieve pressure by pushing down on the valve.
+Find the Schrader valve on your fuel rail or fuel line and relieve pressure by pushing down on the valve.
 (Use rags to prevent fuel from spraying everywhere)

-Locate the vacuum hose at your factory fuel regulator and remove it.
+Locate the vacuum hose at your factory fuel regulator and carefully remove it.

-If installing a BBK adjustable fuel regulator, decide whether or not you will be using the fuel pressure gauge port.
+If installing an aftermarket adjustable fuel regulator, decide whether or not you will be using the fuel pressure gauge port.
 If not used, it should be plugged using the supplied brass fitting and a small amount of Teflon tape.